osardena/miniproject1-003-os/Section 1 - Linux and Vi Commands.md

 # **Basic Linux and Vi Commands Needed to Manage a File System**

-## First, let's go over 11 basic Linux commands to manage a file system.
+## 7 Basic Linux Commands to Manage a File System.

 ### **1. cd [change directory]**